-· · · · · · · · · · · · · · · · · · · allow time to complete all steps.
-Apply to Missouri State University-West Plains Provide high school transcripts or HiSET/GED certificate if required for the admission to the University.
-Provide official transcripts from all previously attended colleges or Universities.
+1. O 1 flice of Admissions - Plan to complete the admission process by November 1 to allow time to complete all steps.
+Apply to Missouri State University-West Plains Provide high school transcripts or HiSET/GED certificate if required for the admission to the University Provide official transcripts from all previously attended colleges or Universities.
 Receive letter of admission to the University and BearPass number.

-2. Missouri State-West Plains Testing Center - Kaplan Entrance Exam Have on file the Kaplan Entrance Exam with a minimum overall score of 55%.
+2. M i issouri State-West Plains Testing Center - Kaplan Entrance Exam Have on file the Kaplan Entrance Exam with a minimum overall score of 55%.
 A minimum reading subtopic score on the Kaplan Entrance Exam of 64%.
-3. Nursing Department □ Apply online through My Grizzly Den, My Enrollment tab, Student Resources channel.
-(Login required - Contact the Help Desk if you need a BearPass password.) ☐ If applicable, have transcripts from other nursing programs sent directly to the nursing department.
-LPN students: Proof of active, non-disciplined LPN licensure. ☐ You will receive written notification of admission status - accepted, alternate or not accepted - by the first week in April.
-Entrance Requirements A minimum overall GPA of 2.5 A minimum GPA of 2.51 in all science courses MTH 130 - Contemporary Mathematics eligibility as determined by: Placement exam score or Completed college coursework such as MTH 103.
-ENG 110 - Writing I eligibility as determined by: Self-placement or Completed college coursework.
-Applicants who have met the minimum admission requirements and who have
+3. N t ursing Department Apply online through My Grizzly Den, My Enrollment tab, Student Resources channel.
+(Login

+required - Contact the Help Desk if you need a BearPass password.)
+If applicable, have transcripts from other nursing programs sent directly to LPN students: Proof of active, non-disciplined LPN licensure.
+You will receive written notification of admission status - accepted, alternatifirst week in April.

+Entrance Requirements

+A minimum overall GPA of 2.5

+A minimum GPA of 2.51 in all science courses

+MTH 130 - Contemporary Mathematics eligibility as determined by:

+Placement exam score or Completed college coursework such as MTH 103.
+ENG 110 - Writing I eligibility as determined by:

+Self-placement orCompleted college coursework.

-Applicants who have met the minimum admission requirements and who have successfully completed support courses within the nursing curriculum will acquire points for ranking.
+Applicants who have met the minimum admission requirements and successfully completed support courses within the nursing curriculur for ranking.

 Cumulative GPA Scoring Points awarded toward Ranking score

 2.51-2.99 10

 3.0-3.49 15

 3.5+ 20

 Science GPA Scoring Points awarded toward Ranking score

 2.76-2.99 10

 3.0-3.24 15

 3.25-3.49 20

 3.5+ 25

 Kaplan Entrance Exam Scoring Points awarded toward Ranking score

 60.0-63.4 10

 63.5-71.8 15

 71.9-80.2 20

-80.3+ 25